Leaders of U.S. soldiers killed in Niger filed misleading mission plan

 This has already saved lives, according to one U.S. official.
 In early December, U.S. soldiers out on patrol with the Nigerien military came upon an ISIS training camp.
 As they neared the camp a radio call from a drone base in Garoua, Cameroon, warned them of a huge concentration of enemy fighters on their flank.
 The U.S. found out about the enemy presence just before the gunshots started and they were able to return fire and escape without any casualties.

-The classified report on the Niger attack compiled be investigators recommends specific changes to training and oversight to ensure soldiers understand procedures, say officials.
+The classified report on the Niger attack compiled by investigators recommends specific changes to training and oversight to ensure soldiers understand procedures, say officials.

 The Pentagon report is more than 6,000 pages long and includes interviews with nearly 140 people.
 The families of the four fallen soldiers each received a briefing on the report the last week of April and first week of May, and leaders from U.S. Africa Command will conduct a series of classified briefings on the report for members of Congress this week.